SIX LESSONS SUPPORTIVE MATERIALS

 - Prepare 10-15 treats and have ready.

-- Throw a treat on the floor near your dog.
+- Say “Treat search!” or “Find it!” and throw a treat on the floor near your dog.

-- After your dog finishes and just as he/she’s looking up at you, click and deliver another treat on the floor (you want your dog to be focused briefly elsewhere).
+- After your dog finishes and just as he/she’s looking back at you, click and deliver another treat on the floor (you want your dog to be focused briefly elsewhere).

-- When your dog looks up and makes eye contact (even briefly), click and repeat #4 until you’ve finished the treats and the session.
+- When your dog looks back at you (even briefly), click and repeat #4 until you’ve finished the treats and the session.

 - Take a Play Break!!